Kil'ayim (prohibition): Grafting of trees

-The Chazon-Ish, who was uncertain about the identity of the trees mentioned in the Mishnah owing to conflicting opinions, made it a rule to be stringent in all of them, prohibiting their grafting in all cases.
-A Jew who transgressed by grafting two dissimilar trees was, formerly, liable to flogging.
-The prohibition of grafting two dissimilar trees applies to trees in the Land of Israel, as well as to trees outside the land of Israel; whether trees belonging to a Jew or to a gentile.
+Avrohom Yeshaya Karelitz, uncertain about the identity of the trees mentioned in the Mishna owing to conflicting opinions, made it a rule to be stringent in all of them, prohibiting their grafting in all cases.
+A Jew who transgressed by grafting two dissimilar trees was formerly liable to flogging according to Kiddushin 39a.
+The prohibition applies whether the trees belong to a Jew or a gentile.

 Vineyards

+A vineyard (כרם kérem, plural karmim) is defined as at least five vines growing together, two of which are planted alongside an opposite row containing two vines, with the fifth vine tailing the others.
+A trellis (עריס) is where five vines are planted together in a single row.